-Judge Berger is a senior mediator and arbitrator at ADR Systems.
-Before coming to ADR Systems, she served for 19 years as a judge in the Cook County Circuit Court’s Domestic Relations Division and the Child Protection and Juvenile Justice Department.
+Before coming to ADR Systems, Judge Berger served for 19 years as a judge in the Cook County Circuit Court’s Domestic Relations Division and the Child Protection and Juvenile Justice Department.
 Her high settlement rate is a testament to her innate ability to very quickly relate to people personally, even in the most difficult and emotionally charged situations.
-She is patient, kind and genuinely cares about the best interest of all parties – especially the children.
-She is committed to financial fairness and applies her ingenuity and years of experience to guide the parties to resolution.

 To view Judge Berger’s full bio, click here.